MizarWeb/ipymizar/README.md

 Dev installation
 ----------------
+Clone the repo:

+    $ git clone LINKTOGIT
+    $ cd ipymizar

 For a development installation, you can use `conda` to create a dev environment with the required dependencies (including [Node.js](https://nodejs.org) and [Yarn version 1](https://classic.yarnpkg.com/)):

     $ conda env create --file dev-environment.yml
     $ conda activate ipymizar-dev

-Clone the repo and install a dev version of `ipymizar`:
+Install a dev version of `ipymizar`:

-    $ git clone LINKTOGIT
-    $ cd ipymizar
     $ pip install -e .

 When developing for the classic Jupyter Notebook (launched with `jupyter notebook`), run: